nickassafkirk/hygge_houseplants/README.md

 - I need to be able to logout of my account.
 *As a site admin:*
 - I want to be able to manage site products.
-- I want to be able to manage site categories.
 - I want to sort products into relevant groups.
 - I need to view, create, edit and delete products.
 - I need to view, create, edit and delete categories.